 2012 - during a case study across two different runs during a 8-1/2” section drill-out, the tool helped save over 7 hours of rig time by allowing the pipe to self-fill while running into hole locked open.
 Region - North Sea.
 De-activation depth - 11,900ft.

-Pressure testing an upper part of the drill string is easily done with the use of Churchill’s Pressure Test Sub™.
-The PTS™ system is a simple yet accurate way to pressure test to a specific pre-set pressure and be able to regain circulation after the test.
+Pressure testing an upper part of the drill string is easily done using the Pressure Test Sub MX™.
+The system is a simple yet accurate way to pressure test to a specific pre-set pressure and be able to regain circulation after the test.

 Running Lower Completion (Packer Setting)

 Setting the packer on the lower completion is often made easier with greater control of the hydraulic flow paths.
-Churchill have a number of tool options that have assisted operators to control flow rates, pressures and barriers during these operations.
+We have a number of tool options that have assisted operators to control flow rates, pressures and barriers during these operations.

 The flapper version of the Self-Filling Float has a through-bore prior to activation, allowing setting balls to pass through as well as bi-directional flow.
 After the setting of the lower completion, the float is activated by a dart to release its flappers and prevent any returns up the string.

 In 2015, the Self-Filling Float protected a drill string from CO2 influx after allowing the setting of a lower completion at 10,194ft.

 In May 2019 a major operator recovered from stuck pipe by severing its drill string in just one hour using the HyPR HoleSaver.

 To recover from a previous stuck pipe incident in the same well our client contracted high energy source cutting services.
 However, the additional equipment, personnel and logistics cost two days of valuable rig time.
 So, when the operator became ‘differentially stuck’ in the same well at 12,785ft on May 28th due to heavy losses, the team were ready with the HyPR HoleSaver to sever, plug and abandon the section much more quickly.